example42/psick/README.md

 There are currently 4 generations of example42 modules:

 * "OLD" modules (Version 1.x) are no more supported or recommended.
-  They are supposed to work also on Puppet versions before 2.6 You can give them a look using the 1.0 branch of this repo.
+  They are supposed to work also on Puppet versions 0.x You can give them a look using the 1.0 branch of this repo.

 * "NextGen" modules (Version 2.x) were made before the release of Puppet 3.